nglasl/silverstripe-misdirection/README.md

 ![testing](images/misdirection-testing.png)

-Once the maximum number of requests has been reached, the server will respond with a page not found.
+Once a maximum number of requests has been reached, the server will respond with a page not found.
 The following is the default configuration:

 ```yaml
 MisdirectionRequestFilter: